US-Iran Peace Talks in Disarray as Washington and Tehran Issue Contradictory Signals

 The prospect of a diplomatic resolution to the Middle East conflict was thrown into confusion on 24 April 2026, as the United States and Iran issued starkly contradictory statements about the status of peace negotiations, leaving the international community uncertain about the path forward.

-The White House confirmed that US envoys Steve Witkoff and Jared Kushner were travelling to Pakistan for potential direct negotiations with Iran, but Tehran's Foreign Ministry publicly denied that any direct talks were planned, insisting that Iran's positions would be relayed through Pakistan as a mediator.
+The White House confirmed that US envoys Steve Witkoff and Jared Kushner were travelling to Pakistan for potential direct negotiations with Iran, but Tehran's Foreign Ministry publicly denied that any direct talks were planned, insisting that Iran's positions would be relayed through Pakistan as a mediator rather than through face-to-face engagement.

 Background

 The conflict, now in its 56th day, began when US and Israeli forces launched strikes against Iran's nuclear facilities.
-Iran responded by closing the Strait of Hormuz, causing a global energy crisis, and launching missile attacks against US and Israeli targets.
-The conflict has resulted in significant casualties on all sides and has caused severe disruption to the global economy.
-Pakistan has emerged as a potential mediator, given its relationships with both the US and Iran.
+Iran responded by closing the Strait of Hormuz — a critical channel for approximately 20% of the world's oil — causing a global energy crisis, and launching missile attacks against US and Israeli targets.
+The conflict has resulted in significant casualties on all sides and has caused severe disruption to the global economy, with Brent crude oil prices rising above $105 per barrel and supply chains under acute strain.

 Key Developments

 On 24 April, the White House confirmed that Witkoff and Kushner were heading to Pakistan for talks, with President Trump suggesting he believed Iran was preparing to make an offer, while conceding he was unaware of the details.
-Iran's Foreign Ministry spokesperson, however, stated that Iran's positions would be relayed through Pakistan as a mediator, not through direct talks.
-Adding to the confusion, reports from The New York Times suggested that Iran's new supreme leader, Mojtaba Khamenei, was seriously injured in the US-Israeli airstrike that killed his father, Ali Khamenei, though he is said to remain mentally sharp.
-The EU Council President, Antonio Costa, stressed that the immediate and unrestricted reopening of the Strait of Hormuz is "vital" for the world economy.
-For live updates, see CNN's live blog.
+Iran's Foreign Ministry spokesperson, however, stated that Iran's positions would be relayed through Pakistan as a mediator — not through direct talks with US officials.
+The contradictory framing raised immediate questions about whether both sides were even negotiating the same framework.

 Why It Matters

-The contradictory signals from Washington and Tehran have raised doubts about whether genuine progress towards a ceasefire is being made.
-The continued closure of the Strait of Hormuz is causing severe economic damage worldwide, with oil prices remaining above $100 a barrel and global supply chains under strain.
-A diplomatic resolution is urgently needed to prevent further escalation and economic damage.
+The contradictory signals from Washington and Tehran have raised serious doubts about whether genuine progress towards a ceasefire is being made.
+The continued closure of the Strait of Hormuz is causing severe economic damage worldwide, with oil prices remaining elevated and global supply chains under strain.
+Every day without a diplomatic resolution adds to the human and economic cost of the conflict — and increases the risk of further escalation that could draw in additional regional powers.

 What's Next

-The outcome of the Pakistan talks will be closely watched by governments and markets worldwide.
+The outcome of any resumed Pakistan-mediated talks will be closely watched by governments and markets worldwide.
 If genuine progress can be made, it could pave the way for a ceasefire and the reopening of the Strait of Hormuz, providing significant relief to the global economy.
-However, the contradictory signals suggest that significant obstacles remain, and a swift resolution cannot be taken for granted.
+However, the contradictory signals and the abrupt cancellation of the April 24 trip suggest that significant obstacles remain, and a swift resolution cannot be taken for granted.
+Diplomatic sources suggest that any agreement would require Iran to make substantial concessions on its nuclear programme — a demand Tehran has consistently rejected.